REmatchChile/REmatch-docs/tutorial.md

 To truly grasp the power of multimatch capturing, let's delve into some examples.
 These will demonstrate the consequences of leveraging each restriction of singlematch REQL, showing you the potential of multimatch in your programming tasks.

-## Multimatch by repeating variables in sequences
+## Repeating variables in sequences

 - `!x{e}!x{e}`: repeat variables in sequences